Melancias/ad_projecto4/README.txt

         The server is capable of handling a 404 error.
         The server as a class MyException(Exception).
 This Exception is raises in specific occasions so it's easier to treat.
         The queries used by the server are stored in the library `queries`.

+        UNKNOW:

+        When running the server for the first time, it gives the following warning:
+        ```py
+        127.0.0.1 - - [23/May/2017 18:22:33] "GET /login HTTP/1.1" 302 -
+        /Library/Python/2.7/site-packages/requests/packages/urllib3/util/ssl_.py:334: SNIMissingWarning: An HTTPS request has been made, but the SNI (Subject Name Indication) extension to TLS is not available on this platform.
+This may cause the server to present an incorrect TLS certificate, which can cause validation failures.
+You can upgrade to a newer version of Python to solve this.
+For more information, see https://urllib3.readthedocs.io/en/latest/advanced-usage.html#ssl-warnings
+          SNIMissingWarning
+        /Library/Python/2.7/site-packages/requests/packages/urllib3/util/ssl_.py:132: InsecurePlatformWarning: A true SSLContext object is not available.
+This prevents urllib3 from configuring SSL appropriately and may cause certain SSL connections to fail.
+You can upgrade to a newer version of Python to solve this.
+For more information, see https://urllib3.readthedocs.io/en/latest/advanced-usage.html#ssl-warnings
+          InsecurePlatformWarning
+        ```

+        This does not affect the normal execution of the application

     client.py: